Help us discover the reach and impact of marketing of breastmilk substitute products in Australia.

-ABA is asking you to report breaches of the WHO Code in Australia.
-These are different to breaches of the Marketing in Australia of Infant Formulas (MAIF) Agreement.
+ABA is encouraging you to report breaches of the WHO Code that you see in Australia.
+These are different from breaches of the Marketing in Australia of Infant Formulas (MAIF) Agreement.

 The WHO Code has a much wider scope and by collecting breaches of the WHO Code we can see where the MAIF is failing to prevent unethical marketing.

-The collection of WHO Code breaches will be ongoing to determine the nature and extent of these breaches in Australia.
+The collection of WHO Code breaches will be ongoing to determine the nature and extent of these breaches in Australia and to build a picture of what is really happening.

 How do I know if what I’ve seen is a breach?